kylemanna/docker-openvpn/docs/clients.md

     ca.crt
     dh.pem
-    $cn-combined.ovpn # Combined configuration file format, you your client recognices this file then only this file is needed.
+    $cn-combined.ovpn # Combined configuration file format.
+If your client recognices this file then only this file is needed.
     $cn.ovpn          # Separated configuration.
 This configuration file requires the other files ca.crt dh.pem $cn.crt $cn.key ta.key
     $cn.crt
     $cn.key